NEUROTICkid/gigabyte/README.md

-# gigabyte is a python project created by Alfie Mathew for open source learning pourposes
+# gigabyte is a python project created by Alfie Mathew for open source learning purposes